Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Maintain proper lubrication throughout the bearing lifespan.
 This is a careful balancing act.
 Too much lubrication causes bearings to stick, but too little lubrication leads to high levels of friction, damaging the components.
 It’s also critical to use the lubricant and lubrication schedule recommended by the manufacturer.

-What Happens if a Bearing Fails?
+What Happens If a Bearing Fails?

 When a bearing fails – whether due to fatigue, improper lubrication, damaged seals, or something else – it doesn’t just mean the bearing needs to be replaced.
 A single bearing failure can cause a cascading chain reaction that can bend shafts and cause major damage to other coupled equipment.
 Bearing failures can even put workers at risk of harm.